largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 * driver program runs on the application master and uses the cluster resource
 * application master is responsible for both communication with YARN and requesting resource from YARN

-Client mode is suitable for cases (see [here](https://stackoverflow.com/questions/41124428/spark-yarn-cluster-vs-client-how-to-choose-which-one-to-use/41142747)) where
+Client mode is suitable for cases  where
 * jobs are interactive spark-shell,
 * jobs need to process local data on the driver server (since such data would not be readily available to the driver program in cluster mode).

-Cluster mode is suitable for jobs that process large volume of data and require much resource for the driver program.
-This is an ideal deploy mode for batch ETL jobs, especially when the driver server is becoming the resource bottleneck.
-However in cluster mode, logs are not readily accessible as they are in client mode since they are generated to the stdout of different machines on the cluster, and in most cases, we only have YARN's log aggregation to rely on.
+Cluster mode is suitable for jobs that process large volume of data and require much resource for the driver program (see [here](https://stackoverflow.com/questions/41124428/spark-yarn-cluster-vs-client-how-to-choose-which-one-to-use/41142747)).
+This is ideal especially for cases where the driver server is becoming the resource bottleneck.
+But in cluster mode, the logs are not as easily accessible as in client mode where they are visible from the console, and in most cases, we only have YARN's log aggregation to rely on.

 The following sections explore a number of different workarounds and present a final solution that makes accessing and storing logs easy in cluster mode.

 # Approaches